Texas Cancer Cell Repository Biorepository Core Laboratory

 Figure 4.
 Example of GeneMapper ID® STR data.

-This database currently contains ~ 2500 previous STR profiles from cell cultures and tissues from the TXCCR, the Children's Oncology Group (COG) repository (www.COGcell.org), cell lines established at TTUHSC and UT Southwestern Medical Center, and STR data from other repositories (ATCC, DSMZ, JCRB, and Riken).
+This database currently contains ~ 2500 previous STR profiles from cell cultures and tissues from the TXCCR, the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation (www.COGcell.org), cell lines established at TTUHSC and UT Southwestern Medical Center, and STR data from other repositories (ATCC, DSMZ, JCRB, and Riken).
 Some of the data employ 8 loci profiles.
 Sample contributors are advised of any matches by email.

 Figure 5.
 Example of matches obtained when a new sample profile was entered into the database with ten loci shown.
 The 2008 cell line is the same as the cell line first typed in 2005.
 The "p" in the cell line name stands for the passage number.